MAPL-UFU/pnrd-docs/docs/pnrd-arduino.md

 ### Step 2: Add 52 LBR to Bob’s Account

-To mint Libra and add to Bob’s account, enter this command:
+To mint MAPL and add to Bob’s account, enter this command:

 `libra% account mint 1 52`

 * 1 is the index of Bob’s account.
-* 52 is the amount of Libra to be added to Bob’s account.
+* 52 is the amount of MAPL to be added to Bob’s account.
 * A successful account mint command will also create Bob’s account on the blockchain.
 Another way to create Bob’s account on the blockchain is to transfer money from Alice’s account to Bob’s account.

 Sample output on success: